 setting up and maintaining food displays (buffets, appetizer stations, beverage stations)

 serving plated food to seated guests or passing food (appetizers) to standing guests

 breaking down food displays (buffets, appetizer stations, beverage stations)

 Events are run by an Account Manager and Kitchen Lead.
 Below outlines the general responsibilities of each:

 Account Manager - Works with the client all the way through the planning process.
 The Account Manager has the best understanding of the clients expectations and service items needed for each event.
 The Account Manager oversees the event as a whole.

-Executive Chef - Manages the preparation and execution of food and beverages and directs kitchen staff.
+Kitchen Lead - Manages the preparation and execution of food and beverages and directs kitchen staff.
 Chef and kitchen crew are responsible for putting out finished food products on time with good presentation.

 It is our vision that we are considered amongst the best catering businesses in our area.
 We want to be known for:

 High quality products that are both delicious and beautiful